Hamad bin Jassim bin Jaber Al Thani: Business and wealth

 Hamad bin Jassim bin Jaber Al Thani is one of the richest people in the world, having overseen Qatar's $230 billion sovereign wealth fund until 2013.
 He has been named "the man who bought London" by British tabloids; his holdings in London include the Shard, Harrods, and the InterContinental London Park Lane.
 It was reported that Hamad bin Jassim bin Jaber Al Thani bought Banque Internationale à Luxembourg and KBL European Private Bankers via Precision Capital, making one of the largest banking groups in Luxembourg.

 According to the U.S. Securities and Exchange Commission filing, he also owns 3.05% shares of the Deutsche Bank, via Paramount Services Holdings Limited; his relative, Hamad bin Khalifa Al Thani (former emir of Qatar), via another company Supreme Universal Holdings, owns 3.05% of the shares.
 Part of Hamad bin Khalifa's stake was sold by Hamad bin Jassim bin Jaber.

 In May 2015, Hamad purchased Picasso's Les Femmes d'Alger (Version O) for $179.4 million including fees, a record price for a painting at auction.
 He also owns a super-yacht, the Al Mirqab, worth $300 million.

 In 2021, the Sunday Times Rich List estimated his net worth at £2 billion.

 In 2025, Hamad was involved in a high-profile legal and public relations dispute with Irish property magnate Paddy McKillen.

+Multiple news reports and arbitration-industry sources indicate that during late 2025 McKillen was awarded between £700 million and £800 million in arbitration against Hamad and associated Qatari owners in relation to the deferred-payment dispute, with the award described as one of the largest of its kind.

+RICO Claim and Hacking Allegations

+In September 2025, Patrick McKillen and his firm filed a federal RICO lawsuit alleging that Hamad, members of his family, and associated Qatari entities orchestrated an extensive hacking and intimidation scheme targeting McKillen’s devices, personal data, and communications to pressure him into abandoning financial claims; the complaint also asserts that this cyber-intrusion campaign formed part of a broader effort to defraud McKillen by inducing him to manage and redevelop luxury-hotel assets while secretly intending to withhold the promised compensation.